My Case Against Stock Ratings. More discoveries.

 How do you know if any particular analyst is an authority in his field of knowledge?
 There are more than 4,000 of them.
 What is a guarantee that after a positive rating from some rating agency the stock will advance?

 There are many variables including the market direction at the moment of the stock rating release.

 So, now, what is your reaction?
 What would you do differently?

 Guess what I have begun doing after gaining that knowledge?
 I have no analysts working for me like in the large rating agencies but I began collecting data about those agencies and their specialization and who is right or wrong in their estimates.

-It might take me months until I will consider it as one of the factors based on my collection but it makes perfect sense doing so.
+It might take me months until I will consider it as one of the factors based on my collection but it makes perfect sense to do so.
 If you will subscribe to the club membership, you have the chance to get my discoveries in another post.

 Than more technical indicators (and events like upgrades/downgrades by the known rating companies or analysts) you use with the chart than more precise your technical analysis will become.

-Like the earning release dates, there are some web sites that publish the list of upgrades/downgrades on the listed stocks.
+Like the earning release dates, some websites publish the list of upgrades/downgrades on the listed stocks.
 You may find potential winners there.
 Concentrate on the small to middle caps stocks.
 After upgrades, they grow dramatically more than big caps.

 Having that data, you may evaluate your new strategy.
-Let's call it "factor 5" strategy.
+Let's call it a "factor 5" strategy.

 You may try paper trades for a while to see if it is working to your advantage.
 If within one week the stock does not advance, sell it.